 The United Polaris concept was introduced in December 2016, though the rollout was initially really slow.
-As we come up on the three year anniversary of Polaris, the airline has made some good progress.
+As we are now past the three year anniversary of Polaris, the airline has made some good progress.

 United Airlines’ Current Polaris Progress

 When it comes to lounges, at this point United has five Polaris lounges, in Chicago, Houston, Los Angeles, Newark, and San Francisco.
 On top of that, the Polaris Lounge in Washington is under construction.

 When it comes to planes featuring the new Polaris seats, as it stands:

 - All 777-300ERs and 787-10s have the new Polaris seats

 - 25 of 38 767-300ERs getting the new seats already have them, with the remaining expected to get them in 2020